-When it comes to #beautygoals, a bright white smile is right up there with dewy bronzed skin, luscious locks, perfect pores, and long lashes.
+When it comes to #beautygoals, a bright white smile is right up there with dewy bronzed skin, luscious locks, and long lashes.
 There’s just no better feeling than when your teeth glisten in pics… Or even in front of the mirror after a good brushing.
 Yet there are a million things that can keep them from shining bright like a diamond, like certain foods and beverages – even ingredients in your toothpaste.
 To help you out, we enlisted two top dentists to break down what to do and what not to do for the whitest chompers ever.
 Here’s what you need to avoid for a sparkling white smile:

 1. Don’t Brush too hard: “It’s estimated that 20% of the population over brushes, so try to brush in a gentle massaging manner instead of ‘scrubbing’ the teeth,” advises Celebrity Dentist Kevin Sands.
 “Some whitening toothpastes also contain abrasive additives such as baking soda and hydrated silica, which may contribute to damaging the surface of the teeth, contributing to more stain accumulation over time.
 To safely whiten your teeth, visit your dentist for a professional gentle whitening and for a short-term fix for people who collect stain between the teeth, I recommend a floss with texture such as Cocofloss or a whitening floss.”